Analysis | The 2020 Census bolsters the power of Southern states in the House

 In fact, former Confederate states now hold three House seats for every seat held by a former Union state — the narrowest gap between the two groups in U.S. history.

 We need to be wary about conflating “states of the Confederacy” with “the values that spurred Confederate states to secede.”
 The political power of the South has grown as Americans have moved to the region and thanks to immigration.
-This doesn’t mean that the South has risen again in the sense used by former Confederate president Jefferson Davis, who while awaiting trial for treason sent a letter to a friend suggesting that the federal government’s onerous impositions on the former confederacy would spur it to rise again.
+This doesn’t mean that the South has risen again in the sense used by former Confederate president Jefferson Davis, who while awaiting trial for treason sent a letter to a friend suggesting that the federal government’s onerous impositions on the former Confederacy would spur it to rise again.

 Turns out that it was more about the nice weather.